blendbyte/coyote-cert/README.md

 ## Why CoyoteCert

-### Full RFC 8555 + RFC 9773 compliance

-CoyoteCert covers the full ACME v2 spec, not just the happy path.
-Proper nonce handling with automatic retry on `badNonce`, JWS signing for every request, EAB for CAs that require it, and ARI (Automatic Renewal Information, RFC 9773) so renewal windows are guided by the CA rather than a fixed day count.

-### ECDSA-first key management

-Keys default to EC P-256, which modern CAs recommend for speed and compact size.
-EC P-384, RSA-2048, and RSA-4096 are also supported.
-Each key type gets the right JWS algorithm (ES256, ES384, RS256), so requests go through first time even with strict CAs.

 ### Works with every major CA out of the box

 Built-in providers for Let's Encrypt, ZeroSSL, Google Trust Services, SSL.com, and Buypass, with full EAB support.
 ZeroSSL auto-provisions EAB credentials from your API key, so no copy-pasting tokens.
 A `CustomProvider` handles any other ACME-compliant CA.

+### Three storage backends, fully swappable

+Filesystem with file locking, PDO (MySQL, PostgreSQL, SQLite), and in-memory for testing.
+All three share the same interface, so switching backends doesn't touch your issuance code.

 ### dns-persist-01: renewals without DNS propagation delays

 CoyoteCert introduces `dns-persist-01`: deploy the TXT record once, leave it in place, and every subsequent renewal validates against it immediately.
 No DNS propagation wait on every 90-day cycle.

+### Fails fast, before it costs you

+Before submitting an order, CoyoteCert checks CAA DNS records for every domain.
+If a record blocks the chosen CA, you get an immediate `CaaException` naming the domain.
+It also does a pre-flight fetch of the HTTP token or DNS TXT record before asking the CA to validate.
+Misconfigured servers and propagation delays are caught locally.
+No wasted rate-limit attempts, no surprise failures.

+### Typed exceptions for every failure mode

+`RateLimitException` carries the CA's `Retry-After` seconds so your retry logic is precise. `AuthException` means bad credentials, not a transient error. `AcmeException::getSubproblems()` tells you exactly which domain in a multi-domain order was rejected and why.

 ### ACME profiles and short-lived certificates

 Let's Encrypt's `shortlived` profile issues 6-day certificates with no OCSP or CRL requirements.
-CoyoteCert passes the profile through and silently ignores it for CAs that don't support profiles yet.
+CoyoteCert passes the profile through and silently ignores it for CAs that don't support it yet.

-### IP address certificates (RFC 8738)

-Pass an IP address to `->identifiers()` and CoyoteCert handles the rest: `type: ip` on the ACME order, `IP:` SAN entries in the CSR.
-Mix hostnames and IPs freely in the same call.
-Useful for internal services, load balancer VIPs, and edge nodes where a hostname isn't always available.

-### Swappable HTTP client (PSR-18)

-The built-in curl client needs no extra dependencies.
-Need proxy support, custom middleware, or framework integration?
-Swap it for any PSR-18 client (Symfony HttpClient, Guzzle, anything else) with one builder call.

-### Three storage backends, fully swappable

-Filesystem with file locking, PDO (MySQL, PostgreSQL, SQLite) with dialect-aware upserts, and in-memory for testing.
-All three share the same interface, so switching backends doesn't touch your issuance code.

-### Typed exceptions for every failure mode

-`RateLimitException` carries the CA's `Retry-After` seconds so your retry logic is precise. `AuthException` tells you credentials failed, not a transient error. `AcmeException::getSubproblems()` surfaces RFC 8555 §6.7 per-identifier errors so a multi-domain order can report exactly which domains were rejected and why.
-All exceptions share a common base so a single `catch` still works when you don't need the detail.

-### CAA pre-check

-Before submitting an order, CoyoteCert queries CAA DNS records for every requested domain.
-If a record exists and excludes the chosen CA, you get an immediate `CaaException` naming the blocking domain.
-No wasted rate-limit attempt, no waiting for an ACME order to fail minutes later.
-The check follows RFC 8659 tree-walking, handles `issuewild` tags for wildcard domains, and respects parameter extensions (e.g. `letsencrypt.org; validationmethods=http-01`).
-CAA identifiers are built into every provider; `->skipCaaCheck()` opts out when DNS is internal or split-horizon.

-### Pre-flight self-test

-Before asking the CA to validate, CoyoteCert does its own check first: it fetches the HTTP token or looks up the DNS TXT record itself.
-Misconfigured servers and propagation delays get caught before they cost you a rate-limit attempt.
-Look before you leap.

-### 94 %+ test coverage with real CA integration tests

-Every code path has unit tests with mocked responses.
-The integration suite runs against a live [Pebble](https://github.com/letsencrypt/pebble) server in CI across PHP 8.3, 8.4, and 8.5.
-No mock-only false confidence.
+### Full RFC 8555 + RFC 9773 compliance

+Proper nonce handling with automatic retry on `badNonce`, JWS signing for every request, EAB for CAs that require it, and ARI (RFC 9773) so renewal windows are guided by the CA rather than a fixed day count.

 ### CA-independent: no hidden defaults

 CoyoteCert has no default CA. Every issuance call requires you to pass a provider explicitly.
 Choosing a CA involves real trade-offs (trust store coverage, rate limits, certificate lifetime, EAB requirements, data residency) and that decision belongs to you, not the library.

-### Modern, idiomatic PHP
+### Also

+- **ECDSA-first**: keys default to EC P-256; EC P-384, RSA-2048, and RSA-4096 are also supported.
+- **IP address certificates** (RFC 8738): pass an IP to `->identifiers()` and it just works. `type: ip` on the order, `IP:` SANs in the CSR.
+- **PSR-18 HTTP client**: the built-in curl client needs no extra dependencies; swap it for any PSR-18 client with one builder call.
+- **94%+ test coverage**: unit tests with mocked responses plus a live [Pebble](https://github.com/letsencrypt/pebble) integration suite across PHP 8.3, 8.4, and 8.5.
+No mock-only false confidence.
-PHP 8.3+, strict types, backed enums, readonly constructor promotion, named arguments throughout.
-No magic methods, no global state, no hidden singletons.
+- **Modern PHP**: strict types, backed enums, readonly constructor promotion.
+No magic methods, no global state.

-### Truly independent

-CoyoteCert has no affiliation with any certificate authority, is not maintained by one or financed by one.
-We run it on our own projects and for our customers, with whichever CA or provider the job calls for.
-We have a direct stake in it working well across all of them.
+- **Truly independent**: no CA affiliation, not maintained or financed by one.

 ---